department-of-veterans-affairs/va.gov-team/Rollout/launch checklist.md

   - [ ] X is true of social media buzz
   - [ ] 100% of www.va.gov traffic is flowing to production VAEC
   - [ ] AWS is ready for expected traffic
-  - [ ] TBD…
+  - [ ] etc... to be defined
 - [ ] Chris makes the decision to launch
+- [ ] Chris disseminates the decision via Slack and email

-### 11 AM ET: launch communicated and prep begins
+### 11:00 AM ET: launch preparation begins

-Ad Hoc will have drafted text ready for Chris, as well as the channels and recipient list by Nov 5.

-- [ ] All on-site parties are on site
-- [ ] Join.me is opened for remote parties
+- [ ] Winnie opens the Lync meetings opened for remote parties
-- [ ] Chris disseminates decision via slack and email
+- [ ] Technical launch groups confirm presence and connectivity
 - [ ] Wyatt disables automated production deployments
-- [ ] Alert #wbc-launch-ops channel
+- [ ] Rachael alerts #wbc-launch-ops channel
-- [ ] Final check that monitoring dashboard is working
+- [ ] Rachael, Chris, and Wyatt check that monitoring dashboard is working

-### 11:30 AM ET: launch initiated
+### 5:30 PM ET: launch initiated

-This time is based on an optimzation of low risk Network times, low risk usage times, optimal Engineer alertness times, and optimal partner point of contact/escalation path availability times for incident response.

 - [ ] James Kassemi approves 2 PRs [PRs to be linked here]
 - [ ] Note: If James unavailable, then Alex Loehr
-- [ ] Mina Farzad (with Wyatt virtual supervision) merges Launch PR [PR to be linked here]
+- [ ] Merge Launch PR [PR to be linked here]
-  - [ ] Note: if Mina unavailable, then Wyatt.

-### 12:00 PM ET: launch!
+### 6:00 PM ET: launch complete!

-- [ ] Wyatt Walter confirms in join.me that deployment is complete
+- [ ] Wyatt Walter confirms in Lync that the deployment is complete
-- [ ] Chris Johnston (or anyone), while screensharing in join.me, loads www.va.gov
+- [ ] Chris Johnston (or anyone), while screensharing, loads www.va.gov
 - [ ] Wyatt Walter merges Header/Footer Injections PR [PR to be linked here] (this includes redirecting old VA.gov pages to their new VA.gov counterparts)
 - [ ] Wyatt Walter confirms in join.me that deployment is complete
 - [ ] Chris Johnston (or anyone), while screensharing in join.me, clicks  from www.va.gov to load a teamsite-hosted page
+- [ ] Rachael disseminates Launch Status Report details in Slack and email

-### 12:30 PM ET: Test and Monitor
+### 6:30 PM ET: Test, do immediate post-launch items, monitor

-If any of the crisis criteria or thresholds are met, immediately start following the plays in the runbook.
+If any of the crisis criteria are met, immediately start following the plays in the runbook.

+- [ ] Veteran Facing Tools implementation teams run smoke tests for products in their portfolios
+- [ ] Merge PR for turning off T&C for specific health tools that - on Vets.gov - only presented themselves if you'd tried to access the Health tools for the first time.
+- [ ] Merge PR to remove the Google “disallow” function for Search and change the search indexing files from preview to www
 - [ ] Full team watches monitoring dashboard, google analytics, social media buzz
-- [ ] Veteran Facing Tools implementation teams run smoke tests for products in their portfolios
-- [ ] Rachael sends Launch Status Report
+- [ ] Rachael disseminates Launch Status Report details in Slack and email
-- [ ] Chris posts that we are live in #vetsdotgov Slack channel

-### 1:30 PM ET: one-hour post launch check-in
+### 7:30 PM ET: one-hour post launch check-in

 Hear from all stakeholders how things are going so far, what concerns may be bubbling up, what trends they’re seeing.